-The configuration pages accessed with a web browser provides the functions of configuring, monitoring remote zones or watching recorded data through the TCP/IP protocol.
+Two choices of software are available for linking with the IP camera: (1) the Microsoft Internet Explorer; and (2) the IP camera viewer software, a network browser in a PC which provides the functions of monitoring remote zones or watching recorded data through the TCP/IP protocol.
 The details are listed as follows.